dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 In the rest of the article, for consistency, when we refer to database, we'll be referring to a Google Cloud Platform  project or to a Databricks catalog.

-The default behavior of what object is created is the following:
+Out-of-the-box, the default behavior of dbt is the following:

 - The database where the object is created will be the database configured at the [environment level in dbt Cloud](/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core.